mark-kubacki/http.upload/README.md

 Tutorial
 --------

-Setup a minimal configuration like this:
+Setup a minimal configuration like this, or `go run example.go &` after copying it into a separate directory and removing the line with `+build ignore` (mind the port number, which is `9000` there):

 ```
 upload /web/path {